aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

   --parameter-overrides DBTableName=cfnTestPrices
 ```

-### STEP 2: Add in deletion policy
+### STEP 2: Add Deletion Policy

-This step we are adding a DeletionPolicy to retain to ensure that no resources are deleted when we remove them from the cloudformation template.
+In this step we are setting a DeletionPolicy to retain.
+This ensures that no resources are deleted when we remove them from the cloudformation template.
 In order to for this to take effect with the TableReadCapacityScalableTarget and TableWriteCapictyScaleTarget, we are modifying the maxCapacity from 20 to 19.
 This is becasue if we don't make this change, cloudformation will not attribute deletionPolicy: retain as an change to the infrastructure and thus not change the resource.
 Additionally, we are adding DeletionProtectionEnabled: true to the dynamodb table resource itself.
 [This property was released in March of 2023](https://aws.amazon.com/about-aws/whats-new/2023/03/amazon-dynamodb-table-deletion-protection/) and ensures that the table can not be deleted without the proper IAM permissions.
 Notice we are putting this under the dynamodb table resource.
 This attribute will be moved to the replica specification in step 4.
 We also add disableScaleIn: False explictly in the tableReadScalingPolicy and tableWriteScaling policy.
 This ensures that those policies can be retained and adopted by our new global table resource.
 All of the properties listed under tableReadScalingPolicy and tableWriteScalingPolicy are required for the cloudformation to execute properly.

 We will create a CloudFormation change set.
 This will allow us to review our infrastructure changes before executing them.